 - Endowment Fund Policies — The document laying out the policies, governance, and structure of our Consolidated Endowment Fund.
 Of particular interest to most donors are Sections C through E.

-Our parish endowment funds exist in consolidated form, invested with the Episcopal Church Foundation.
+Our parish endowment funds exist in consolidated form, invested with the Episcopal Church Foundation and overseen by our Endowment Policies.
 The consolidated endowment operates on a “Total Return” policy, where a small percentage is drawn each year, enabling the principal investment to remain over the long-term.

 A new Endowment Fund may be established by the Vestry with a significant gift (usually $500 or more) offered to “seed” the new Fund.
 The designation could any other area of our Parish Life.
 Draws are not made until the value reaches $10,000.